 How To Take Care Of Yourself

-Ask for help: Don’t be afraid to let your friends, family, or teachers know what you need when they ask; they want to help.
+Ask for help.
+Don’t be afraid to reach out to friends and trusted adults in your life for support.
 You can also call the National Suicide Prevention Lifeline any time — calls are confidential.

 How To Help

-Listen with empathy and provide support: A fight or breakup might not seem like a big deal, but for a young person it can feel immense.
-Sympathize and listen.
-Minimizing what your child or friend is going through can increase his or her sense of hopelessness.
+Listen with empathy and provide support.
+A fight or breakup might not seem like a big deal, but for a young person it can feel immense.
+Empathize and listen.
+Don’t minimize their feelings, it can affect how they reach out for support in the future.

 Noelle's therapy helped her realize she had the strength to overcome her own personal battles.

 "Seven years ago, I was too tired for anything.
 With the last ounce of strength I thought I had, I told my mom I didn’t want to do it anymore.
 I did the closest thing I could manage to ask for help, and at that time, asking meant not denying."Read Noelle's Story